AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-4-create-a-web-in-app-campaign.md

    ![Edit content button](/help/summit/l820-lab-workbook/assets/4-1-3-edit-content-button.png)

 2. The authoring process is the same process that you completed in the above Mobile In-app exercises.
 Take time to freely edit your message with your own title, body, and media content.

+    If you use the modal or full screen layout, you can add a button.
+You can use this URL to open the product page: **`dxdemo://exoticVibes`**

 3. When you are done editing your message, click **Review to activate**.

 4. If everything looks good on the review screen, click **Activate** to publish your Web In-app message.